Vyral/scott-voak/_posts/2019-05-29-how-does-interior-design-play-a-role-in-the-real-estate-business.md

 {% include youtube.html %}

-Elizabeth Leahy is a talented interior designer who joined me recently to talk about the wide range of projects she has worked on.
-Here’s what she had to say.
+<p style="text-align: center;"><em>Elizabeth Leahy is a talented interior designer who joined me recently to talk about the wide range of projects she has worked on.
+Here’s what she had to say.</em></p>

 Today marks the beginning of my series where I bring neighborhood experts together to help make your home life easier.
 Today, I’m joined by Elizabeth Leahy, who has been helping me as an interior designer for years now.&nbsp;